Fukuoka Subway 4000 series: Design

 The 4000 series trains are the first in the world to implement synchronous reluctance motors on a full scale; they are expected to offer 20% energy savings over older, induction motor-driven trains.
 The trains use bogies with steerable axles to reduce noise on curves.

 Internally, the trains use longitudinal seating throughout.
 With a per-person seat width of 480 mm, the 4000 series features the widest seats of any commuter train in Japan.

 Operations

-The trains operate on the Kūkō Line and Hakozaki Line, as well as JR Kyushu Chikuhi Line through services.
+The trains operate on the Airport Line and the Hakozaki Line, as well as the JR Kyushu Chikuhi Line through services.